 Science Education (BS) Bachelor of Science Requirement Complete 11 credits of natural science and/or mathematics.
 (Courses that qualify for Scientific Reasoning in the Natural Sciences or Quantitative Literacy credit within the LIVE program may also count toward the total.)
 Core Curriculum See Core Curriculum section of the Catalog Final Requirements Complete a minimum of 120 college-level credits.
 Final Requirements Complete a minimum of 40 upper division credits (300/400).
 Science Education, Major Requirements BIOL-160, 161, 250, 251, CHEM-120, 121, 240, ENVS-101, MATH-230, ESCI-103 or PHYS-102, PHYS-250 or 260, 251 or 261, 270, 271, six credits of upper division BIOL or CHEM.
 MATH 112 and 113 are prerequisites.
-(58 credits) Science Education, Major Requirements EDUC 150, 215, 255, 290, 300, 302, 306, 316, 323, 331, 459 or 463, 482, PSYC 310.
-(46 credits) Science Education (Minor) Program Information The science education minor at Viterbo University is geared towards those in the School of Education.
+(58 credits) Science Education, Major Requirements EDUC 150, 215, 255, 290, 300, 302, 306, 316, 323, 331, 407, 459, 482, PSYC 171.
+(48 credits) Science Education (Minor) Program Information The science education minor at Viterbo University is geared towards those in the School of Education.
 There is a high credit requirement for this minor as a result of the minors purpose of preparing students to become science teachers upon graduation.
 The relevant academic routes for students pursuing a science minor would fall into the Middle/Secondary Early Adolescence through Adolescence (6-12) program.
 This program includes: -biology - broad field science - chemistry.
 What this means, is that a science minor greatly enhances the education and qualification for those who plan on majoring to become biology, science, or chemistry teachers at the 6-12th grade levels.
 The total credits of the minor are 27-28.
 Transfer course and waivers and/or substitutions could modify these credit totals.
 Science Education Minor BIOL 100 and 203 or 160 and 161; 402; CHEM 106 or 120 and 140; ENVS 101; ESCI 103 or PHYS 102; Courses have pre-requisites of MATH 112.
 Eight credits must be unique to the minor.

-Servant Leadership (Minor) Program Information A minor in servant leadership at Viterbo University provides an opportunity for individuals to develop and deepen their vocation to engage in competent, creative, and faithful leadership that works for the common good.
-Those with this minor generally plan on serving as a leader in ministry, non-profit organizations, or business.
-The total credits of the minor requirements are 15.
-Transfer course, waivers and/or substitutions, and prerequisite courses could modify these credit totals.
-Social Studies Education Servant Leadership, Minor Requirements SVLD 260, 430, nine credits from BUSL 402, MGMT 374, 375, NURS 463, RLST 235, 343, SOCL 125, SVLD 330, 487, MSCI 201, 202, 302, 401.
+Servant Leadership (Minor) Program Information Develop and deepen your vocation to engage in competent, creative, and faithful leadership that works for the common good.
+Choose this minor if you plan on serving as a leader in ministry, nonprofit organizations, or business.
+Completing a total of 15 credits in the minor is required.
+Servant Leadership, Minor Requirements SVLD 260, 430, nine credits from BUSL 402, MGMT 374, 375, NURS 463, RLST 235, 343, SOCL 125, SVLD 330, 487, MSCI 201, 202, 302, 401.
 Eight credits must be unique to the minor.

-(BS) Program Information Broad field social studies education combines the study of history with the breadth of insights and understanding from the social sciences.
+Social Studies Education (BS) Program Information Broad field social studies education combines the study of history with the breadth of insights and understanding from the social sciences.
 The program prepares students for teaching positions in economics, geography, history, political science, psychology, or sociology.
 Students also take courses in the School of Education, and learn the educational tools and social studies knowledge needed in order to be a successful teacher at the middle and secondary school levels.
-This foundation, paired with education courses taken through the School of Education, prepares students for a teaching career in public or private schools.
+This foundation, paired with education courses taken through the School of Education, prepares students for a teaching career in public or private schools. -- ---